 The ASX website has a comprehensive brochure on margins and how they are calculated.
-The "Margins" brochure can be found in the "Documents and Publications" section.

 How margins are met

 Your broker will require you to provide cash or collateral to cover your margin obligations.
 Note that minimum margin requirements are set by ASX Clear, but higher margin requirements may be imposed by brokers.